gaehlerm/SoftwareEngineering/README.md

 As you have seen, I like to have my classes as small as possible.
 The best class is no class, with the exception being the data class.
 The delegating class and the worker class can also be written as a combination of data classes and functions.
 This may seem like a very strict approach, but it is done so in the C programming language, which is still in use for the linux kernel.
 If programming in this way was really an issue, they would have changed the programming language a long time ago.

-The only thing that requires classes because of their destructors are the C++ vectors and smart pointers.
+The only things that requires classes because of their destructors are the C++ vectors and smart pointers.
+Furthermore I don't know how to implement some of the design patterns [Design Patterns book], [chapter Design Patterns] without classes.

 ## Functions vs. Methods